dharshiniramu/EduAid/README.md

 **EduAid: Crowd-Funded Learning Platform**

 EduAid is a platform designed to bridge the gap between underprivileged students and quality educational resources.
-It enables sponsors to contribute to students’ learning needs, such as online courses and books, fostering an inclusive and impactful learning ecosystem.
+It enables sponsors to contribute to student's learning needs, such as online courses and books, fostering an inclusive and impactful learning ecosystem.

 **Features**